 Both vitamin K1 and K2 function in the same way but are active in different parts of your body.
 Vitamin K1 dissolves relatively easily and is mostly found in the liver where proteins responsible for blood-clotting are made.
-Vitamin K2 is more abundant in fatty tissues, as well as bones and our brains.
+Vitamin K2 is more abundant in fatty tissues, as well as bones.
 It is, therefore, important to ensure that both are present in your diet.

 The best food sources of Vitamin K1 are green leafy vegetables and vegetable oils.
 To a lesser extent, it can also be found in dairy, meat and eggs.
 These animal sources provide a relatively high amount of vitamin K2, whereas plant sources mostly provide vitamin K1.
 Vitamin K2 is also abundant in many fermented foods, such as cheese, yoghurt or fermented soybeans (a.k.a. the Japanese “natto” dish).